 The Code of Conduct and relevant policies are included in the Group's induction program, with annual refresher training and compliance awareness conducted across the Group.
-The Company has established an Ethics Panel comprising executives and the Group's independent whistleblower service provider to administer the Group's conduct policies.
+The Company has an Ethics Panel comprising executives and the Group's independent whistleblower service provider to administer the Group's conduct policies.
+The Board (through the People, Culture and Social Responsibility Committee) is kept informed of any material breaches of the Code of Conduct.